 A renewed involvement of HEIs in subject-centred CPD is essential if the subject knowledge deficit of so many UK teachers of mathematics is to be addressed successfully.
-As part of this process it is essential that teachers have time to engage in CPD and related activities; to facilitate this, appropriate changes in current work regulations, especially arrangements for cover, may be needed.
+As part of this process it is essential that teachers have time to engage in CPD and related activities; to facilitate this, a review of the School Teachers' Pay and Conditions Document may be needed.

-The curriculum
+The curriculum.
 The current national curriculum for mathematics does need revision in content, implementation and assessment.
 Because of the cumulative way that mathematics builds through its various levels, not all of which will be visible to (or, in many cases, understood by) any one teacher, the national mathematics curriculum needs to be finely specified, as it was in 1999.
 Further, the implementation and assessment of this curriculum must be monitored as part of the inspection regime, so we recommend that a revision is made to the "four heading protocol" proposed for Ofsted to include a specific heading addressing such matters.